zackad/phpunit-entity-tester/README.md

 ```
 This method calls the remover method and tests :
 1. the fluent constraint
-2. if the value is not in colleciton (removed)
+2. if the value is not in collection (removed)
 3. if the remover removed the good number of items (all that match value but not more)

 ##### Test Getter